abhishek-maurya576/linkzy/docs/FEATURES.md

 ### User Profiles

 - **Profile Creation**: Set username, display name and profile picture during onboarding
-- **Profile Editing**: Update username, display name, email, and profile picture
+- **Profile Editing**: Update username, display name, and profile picture
+- **Multiple Edit Entry Points**: Edit profile from both Profile tab and Settings
+- **Intuitive Edit Interface**: Modal bottom sheet with clear editing options
 - **Display Name**: Set and manage your real name or preferred display name
 - **Username Uniqueness**: Ensures all usernames are unique across the platform
 - **Name Priority**: Custom contact name > display name > username for identification
 - **Predefined Avatars**: Choose from a collection of predefined avatar images
 - **Custom Profile Pictures**: Upload your own profile picture from your device
 - **Profile Viewing**: View other users' profiles

+For a detailed guide on profile management, see the [User Guide](./USER_GUIDE.md#managing-your-profile).

 ### Messaging